Amanita phalloides: Biochemistry

 The species is now known to contain two main groups of toxins, both multicyclic (ring-shaped) peptides spread throughout the mushroom, tissue: the amatoxins and the phallotoxins.
 Another toxin is phallolysin, which has shown some hemolytic (red blood cell–destroying) activity in vitro.
 An unrelated compound, antamanide, has also been isolated.

-Amatoxins consist of at least eight compounds with a similar structure, that of eight amino-acid rings; they were isolated in 1941 by Heinrich O. Wieland and Rudolf Hallermayer of the University of Munich.
+Amatoxins consist of at least eight compounds with a similar structure, that of eight amino-acid rings; they were isolated in 1941 by Heinrich O. Wieland and Rudolf Hallermayer of LMU Munich.
 Of the amatoxins, α-Amanitin is the chief component and along with β-amanitin is likely responsible for the toxic effects.
 Their major toxic mechanism is the inhibition of RNA polymerase II, a vital enzyme in the synthesis of messenger RNA (mRNA), microRNA, and small nuclear RNA (snRNA).
 Without mRNA, essential protein synthesis and hence cell metabolism grind to a halt and the cell dies.
 The liver is the principal organ affected, as it is the organ which is first encountered after absorption in the gastrointestinal tract, though other organs, especially the kidneys, are susceptible.
 The RNA polymerase of Amanita phalloides is insensitive to the effects of amatoxins, so the mushroom does not poison itself.

 The phallotoxins consist of at least seven compounds, all of which have seven similar peptide rings.
-Phalloidin was isolated in 1937 by Feodor Lynen, Heinrich Wieland's student and son-in-law, and Ulrich Wieland of the University of Munich.
+Phalloidin was isolated in 1937 by Feodor Lynen, Heinrich Wieland's student and son-in-law, and Ulrich Wieland of LMU Munich.
 Though phallotoxins are highly toxic to liver cells, they have since been found to add little to the death cap's toxicity, as they are not absorbed through the gut.
 Furthermore, phalloidin is also found in the edible (and sought-after) blusher (A. rubescens).
 Another group of minor active peptides are the virotoxins, which consist of six similar monocyclic heptapeptides.
 Like the phallotoxins, they do not induce any acute toxicity after ingestion in humans.

 The genome of the death cap has been sequenced.